rocky-linux/documentation/docs/guides/security/firewalld.md

     $ systemctl status firewalld
     ```

-To be honest, I mostly hate the names of these zones. drop, block, public, and trusted are perfectly clear, but some aren't good enough for perfect granular security.
-Let's take this `iptables` rule section as an example:
+The author does not like most of these zone names. drop, block, public, and trusted are perfectly clear, but some are not good enough for perfect granular security.
+Take this `iptables` rule section as an example:

 `iptables -A INPUT -p tcp -m tcp -s 192.168.1.122 --dport 22 -j ACCEPT`

-Here we have a single IP address being allowed for SSH (port 22) into the server.
-If we decide to use the built-in zones, we could use "trusted" for this.
-First, we would add the IP to the zone and second, we would apply the rule to the zone:
+Here you are allowing a single IP address for SSH (port 22) into the server.
+If you decide to use the built-in zones, you could use "trusted" for this.
+First, you add the IP to the zone and second, you apply the rule to the zone:

 ```
 firewall-cmd --zone=trusted --add-source=192.168.1.122 --permanent
 firewall-cmd --zone trusted --add-service=ssh --permanent
 ```

-But what if on this server we also have an intranet that is accessible to only the IP blocks that our organization is assigned?
-Would we use the "internal" zone now to apply to that rule?
-Frankly, I'd prefer to create a zone that deals with the admin users' IPs (those allowed to secure-shell into the server).
-Truth be told, I'd prefer to add all of my own zones, but that might be ridiculous to do.
+But what if on this server you also have an intranet that is accessible to only the IP blocks assigned to your organization?
+Would you now apply the "internal" zone to that rule?
+The author's preference is to create a zone that deals with the admin users' IPs (those allowed to secure-shell into the server).

-### Adding Zones
+### Adding zones

-To add a zone, we need to use the `firewall-cmd` with the `--new-zone` parameter.
-We are going to add "admin" (for administrative) as a zone:
+To add a zone, you need to use the `firewall-cmd` with the `--new-zone` parameter.
+You are going to add "admin" (for administrative) as a zone:

 `firewall-cmd --new-zone=admin --permanent`

 !!!
 Note

-    We have used the `--permanent` flag a great deal throughout.
+    The author uses the `--permanent` flag a great deal throughout.
 For testing, it is recommended to add the rule without the `--permanent` flag, test it, and if it works as expected, then use the `firewall-cmd --runtime-to-permanent` to move the rule live prior to running `firewall-cmd --reload`.
-If the risk is low (in other words, you won't lock yourself out), you can add the `--permanent` flag as I've done here.
+If the risk is low (in other words, you will not lock yourself out), you can add the `--permanent` flag as done here.

-Before this zone can actually be used, we need to reload the firewall:
+Before using this zone, you need to reload the firewall:

 `firewall-cmd --reload`

 !!! tip

-    A note about custom zones: If you need to add a zone that will be a trusted zone, but will only contain a particular source IP or interface and no protocols or services, and the "trusted" zone doesn't work for you, probably because you've already used it for something else, etc.  You can add a custom zone to do this, but you must change the target of the zone from "default" to "ACCEPT" (REJECT or DROP can also be used, depending on your goals).
-Here's an example using a bridge interface (lxdbr0 in this case) on an LXD machine.
+    A note about custom zones: If you need to add a zone that will be a trusted zone, but will only contain a particular source IP or interface and no protocols or services, and the "trusted" zone does not work for you, probably because you have already used it for something else, etc.  You can add a custom zone to do this, but you must change the target of the zone from "default" to "ACCEPT" (REJECT or DROP can also be used, depending on your goals).
+Here is an example using a bridge interface (lxdbr0 in this case) on an LXD machine.

-    First, we add the zone and reload so that we can use it:
+    First, you add the zone and reload so that you can use it:

     ```
     firewall-cmd --new-zone=bridge --permanent
     firewall-cmd --reload
     ```

-    Next, we change the target of the zone from "default" to "ACCEPT" (**note that the "--permanent" option is required for changing a target**) then assign the interface, and reload:
+    Next, you change the target of the zone from "default" to "ACCEPT" (**note that the "--permanent" option is required for changing a target**) then assign the interface, and reload:

     ```
     firewall-cmd --zone=bridge --set-target=ACCEPT --permanent